katacoda-scenarios/kubernetes-bootcamp-scenarios/8/step2.md

 The Deployment created automatically a label for our Pod.
 With `describe deployment` command you can see the name of the label:

 `kubectl describe deployment`{{execute}}

 Let’s use this label to query our list of Pods.
-We’ll use the `get pod` command with -l as a parameter, followed by the label values:
+We’ll use the `kubectl get pods` command with -l as a parameter, followed by the label values:

 `kubectl get pods -l run=kubernetes-bootcamp`{{execute}}